Fortmakezthis/Thinking-Sand/README.md

 Installation:

-Just download the repo and place KubeJS in the root of the Minecraft instance, if it asks to replace files, replace them.
+Just download the repo and place KubeJS in Minecraft instance folder, if it asks to replace files, replace them.